Game of Thrones creator, George R. R. Martin shared this analogy in an interview. He’s quoted as saying:

 “I think there are two types of writers, the architects and the gardeners.
 The architects plan everything ahead of time, like an architect building a house.
 They know how many rooms are going to be in the house, what kind of roof they’re going to have, where the wires are going to run, what kind of plumbing there’s going to be.
 They have the whole thing designed and blueprinted out before they even nail the first board up.
 The gardeners dig a hole, drop in a seed and water it.
 They kind of know what seed it is, they know if planted a fantasy seed or mystery seed or whatever.
 But as the plant comes up and they water it, they don’t know how many branches it’s going to have, they find out as it grows.
 And I’m much more a gardener than an architect.”

-Writers in chat rooms, on LinkedIn and Facebook groups began to share their thoughts and weigh in on the topic.
-But is it either or, or is there a spectrum?
+Writers in chat rooms, on LinkedIn, and on Facebook groups began to share their thoughts and weigh in on the topic.
+But is it either-or, or is there a spectrum?

 The analogy has spread to other fields where people are asking this question as well.
 In business, innovation, design, technology, teaching … How do you operate?
 What kind of creative are you?